Fitting an Angelus 240cal into a 47mm Case Author Ross McSherry

 I use a stereo zoom microscope on a long reach arm to allow me to work at high magnifications for longer periods with a comfortable working distance between the objectives and the workpiece, but that’s a luxury only justified if it’s paying back it’s purchase price.
 My ‘scope also has a very bright, adjustable LED ringlight to illuminate the dial.

-• A good light.
+The three things you will really need to get if you want good results are:- • A good magnifier or loupe.
+I’d suggest that a 7x is a minimum, a 10x and a 20x is ideal. • A good light.
 This will make a huge difference to your work.
 A two or three tube, daylight balanced work lamp is the kind of thing you should be looking for. • A dust cover.
 Whenever you put the dial down, you should put a cover over it to prevent dust falling on it and sticking to the wet lume.
 A small drinking glass, plastic cup or anything like that will do the job, as long as it is spotlessly clean itself.

-Other than doing a video, it’s difficult to actually demonstrate lume going down onto a dial, so the best I can do is offer some tricks and tips. • Pick up the right size bead of lume for the size of the detail you’re applying it to.
+Applying the lume to the dial Other than doing a video, it’s difficult to actually demonstrate lume going down onto a dial, so the best I can do is offer some tricks and tips. • Pick up the right size bead of lume for the size of the detail you’re applying it to.
 Too much and it will flow over the edge of where you want it.
 Too little and you’ll spend forever applying little tiny dots that will make straight lines difficult and will probably take so long that you will keep loosing a ‘wet edge’ to flow the next bead into, leaving a very lumpy finish.
 Your goal is to pick up just enough to pull a bead of lume along the marker you are luming as far as you can in one go, without having so much that you will be running into the danger of bits of lume blobbing outside the area you want to cover. • If you’re trying for a really strong lume, try putting a first application on with a higher mix of large particle size pigment, but leave enough room for a second, top coat, where you use just fine grain particles and make a thin, glossy mix to put over the top as a finishing surface. • Keep a piece of pith wood handy for sticking your applicator into frequently to keep it clean. • Keep moving the dial holder around to permit your hand motion to be in its most natural direction.
 But be extra careful that your hand doesn’t then smudge anything you’ve already lumed. 👿 • Avoid caffeine.
 Yes really!
 Caffeine jitters might not normally be noticeable but when you are dealing with this kind of fine control it makes a difference.
-You may well also find that you are better able to do steady work at a particular time of day, for me it’s the late evening when I’ve unwound and relaxed.
+You may well also find that you are better able to do steady work at a particular time of day, for me it’s the late evening when I’ve unwound and relaxed. • Give your hand/eye coordination time to adapt.
+Working at high magnification, you should find that after a little while your brain adapts and will allow much finer control over your hand movement to fit in with the scale of what you are viewing.

-Self-luminous compounds provide permanent legibility over a long period of time without any prior activation from an external light source.
+Additional Notes Self-luminous compounds Self-luminous compounds provide permanent legibility over a long period of time without any prior activation from an external light source.
 The energy release of a radioactive isotopes decay is continuously converted into a weak light emission.
 With tritium for example, traces of a solid, tritiated polymer are coated on zinc sulphide crystals to act as a permanent energy source, only limited by the active life of the element.
 The first widely used self-luminous compound used to provide a glow in the dark feature was radium (hence the ‘Radiomir’ from Panerai).
 This radioactive isotope was used to excite zinc sulphide crystals to make them glow in the dark.
 Once the radioactivity dangers (radium has a half-life of 1600 years) – particularly to the workers applying the compound – were fully realised by the 1950’s, new self-luminous compounds using either the radioactive isotope of hydrogen, tritium, or a man-made radioactive element promethium, were developed and totally replaced the use of Radium.
 Promethium based lume was known as N-Lume after its developer Nemoto of Japan, but with a half-life of around three years, it’s use was as short lived as it’s effective life.
 Tritium has a half-life of 12 years and this eventually became a major drawback, as it’s ability to glow diminished visibly within a few years.
 Tritium is also used in nuclear fission and so the regulations that came in to control the import, export and storage of radioactive compounds made it’s widespread use more and more difficult.
 Tritium lume is still available from Tritec but under very strict regulations.
 This lead to the research that developed the phosphorescent rare earth based compounds, again led by Nemoto.

-Phosphorescent compounds need activating or ‘exciting’ by an external energy source for them to glow.
+Phosphorescent compounds Phosphorescent compounds need activating or ‘exciting’ by an external energy source for them to glow.
 The first widely used phosphorescent pigment was Zinc Sulphide in the 1970’s.* Compared with the current compounds it’s not very bright and it only glows for a short time.
 Current compounds such as Luminova and SuperLuminova use Alkaline Earth Metal Aluminate compounds often just referred to as Strontium Aluminate, although that’s just one of the many variations used.
 Depending on the individual product, earth metals can include Strontium, Magnesium, Calcium, and Barium.* Silicon and Titanium can also be present.* The metal element is typically doped with Europium, the most reactive of the rare earth elements.
 These compounds do still have drawbacks. zinc sulphide decays over time in natural light, and the strontium aluminate type products degrade rapidly in the presence of water or moisture.
 As well as the gradual decay, this also limits the range of binders or mixing medium that can be used.
 To overcome this, some are available with the individual particles encapsulated in a plastic coating.
+A recent development is the use of Crystal Fluoaluminate Compound.
+These are very stable crystals of oxides and halides of alkaline-earth and aluminum, doped with rare-earth elements.
+These have the advantage of not being affected by water exposure.

-One of the key factors in how well a compound works is the size of the individual particles or grains.
+Grain Size One of the key factors in how well a compound works is the size of the individual particles or grains.
 Smaller grains (<10 microns) are much easier to apply and give a smooth paint like finish but are less efficient.
 Large grains (75-100 microns) glow like a torch and will hold a charge for up to 36 hrs.
 So most manufacturers use varying blends of grain sizes to improve the performance.
 The larger particles improve the performance, while the smaller particles ‘fill the gaps’ between them, removing any ‘dead space’ and creating a smoother surface, so not as susceptible to micro shadowing reducing the effective charged area

 Want to build a project yourself?
 The link at the bottom of this page will take you to another site with a large selection of parts but before you go below are some helpfuls tips.